TMC targets PM Modi over LPG price hike | Headlines

 TMC targets PM Modi over LPG price hike

-The Trinamool Congress on Wednesday targeted Prime Minister Narendra Modi for a hike in domestic cooking gas and said the common man continues to suffer but he does not care.Cooking gas LPG price on Wednesday was hiked by Rs 50 per cylinder, the third increase in rates since May on firming international energy prices.Domestic 14.2 kg LPG cylinder prices increased by Rs 50cylinder.
+West Bengals ruling party Trinamool Congress has targeted Prime Minister Narendra Modi for a hike in domestic cooking gas, saying that people continue to suffer but he does not care.Cooking gas price on Wednesday was hiked by Rs 50 per cylinder, the third increase in rates since May on firming international energy prices.Domestic 14.2 kg LPG cylinder prices increased by Rs 50cylinder.

 - Country: